sudosammy/kraken-sandbox/README.md

 4. Test order cancellation and editing
 5. Verify trades and order history

-Successful tests will be marked with a green check mark, while failures will show a red X with error details.
+## Configuring Logging

+By default, logging is set to `INFO` which will print all API requests to the console.
+Set an environment variable `LOG_LEVEL=ERROR` to change this.

 ## Admin Dashboard

-The Kraken Sandbox includes an admin dashboard that provides a user-friendly interface to view all data in the database, including:
+The Kraken Sandbox includes an admin dashboard at `http://localhost:5555/admin` that provides an interface to view all data in the database.

-- API Credentials
-- Assets
-- Asset Pairs
-- Account Balances
-- Orders
-- Trades

-To access the admin dashboard, navigate to: `http://localhost:5555/admin`.
-The dashboard provides a single-page application interface with tabs for each data category, allowing you to easily monitor the state of the sandbox environment.

 ![Kraken Sandbox Admin Dashboard](static/sandbox-sc.png)

+## Resetting the API

+Simply delete the SQLite database in `data/kraken_sandbox.db` and re-run the program.
+It will regenerate and reseed a new clean database.